-This program, held between April 30 and May 1, 2014, was aimed to kick-start collaborations between two research groups with many shared interests: the Simons Centre at NBCS, and the Theoretical Biology group at the Riken Interdisciplinary Theoretical Science division, Japan.
+This program, held between April 30 and May 1, 2014, aimed to kick-start collaborations between two research groups with many shared interests: the Simons Centre at NBCS, and the Theoretical Biology group at the Riken Interdisciplinary Theoretical Science division, Japan.
 Jointly organised by Mukund Thattai (NCBS) and Atsushi Mochizuki (Riken), the meeting featured talks by faculty and post-docs on subjects ranging from molecules to signalling networks and cells.
-For more information, see here (link to be updated soon).

 NCBS is delighted to announce, in partnership with the Simons Foundation, the creation of the Simons Centre for the Study of Living Machines.
 The new Centre will build bridges between theory and experiment, support post-doctoral fellowships, and host long-term visitors.
 Please join us as we celebrate this milestone.